Links on Android Authority may earn us a commission. Learn more.

 The service is available to watch on Android and iOS devices via downloadable apps.
-WWE Network is also available on Roku streaming sticks, set-top boxes, and TVs that have the Roku OS installed and the same goes for Amazon Fire TV-based sticks, set-top boxes, and TVs.
-The service also is available on Android TV-based devices such as the Nvidia Shield set-top box.
+WWE Network is also available on Roku streaming sticks, set-top boxes, and TVs that have the Roku OS installed.
+The same goes for Amazon Fire TV-based sticks, set-top boxes, and TVs.
+The service is also available on Android TV-based devices such as the Nvidia Shield set-top box.

 WWE Network is also available on the Microsoft Xbox One and Sony Playstation 4 game consoles, and for the Apple TV set-top boxes.
 You can stream the service on Samsung, Sony, and LG smart TVs.
 Finally, PC owners can use their web browser to surf over to the WWE Network web site to sign up and watch content.